The NeverEnding Story II: The Next Chapter: Plot

 Meanwhile, Bastian's father Barney has noticed his son's disappearance.
-He finds the Neverending Story in Bastian's room and sees a sticker on the front cover listing the bookstore's address.
+He finds The Neverending Story in Bastian's room and sees a sticker on the front cover listing the bookstore's address.
 Barney rushes to confront Mr. Coreander, who simply tells him that he will find the answers to his son's whereabouts inside the book.
 Returning later with a police officer, Barney is shocked to see the bookstore abandoned.
 Eventually, Barney reads the book and is surprised to see his son's exploits in Fantasia being written by the book itself and that he is mentioned within.

 Atreyu determines what Xayide is planning, while Bastian is fully persuaded that Atreyu has turned on him.
 In a struggle between the two, Atreyu is knocked over a cliff and falls to his death.
 Returning to Xayide, Bastian discovers the apparatus for himself and learns that he only has two memories left, consisting of his mother and father.

-Bastian uses his penultimate memory of his mother to wish Atreyu back to life.
+Bastian returns to the ruins of Silver City and uses his penultimate memory of his mother to wish Atreyu back to life.
 Xayide tries to force Bastian to use his last wish to return home.
 Bastian agrees to make his last wish, but instead wishes for the sorceress "to have a heart".
 This fills Xayide with emotion, negating the Emptiness within her and which she controls.
 Overcome with compassion, Xayide explodes in a blast of light, and Fantasia is restored, along with Bastian's memories.

 Having been freed, the Childlike Empress thanks Bastian for his help, and Bastian gives her the Auryn amulet.
 She shows him the way home: a cliff overlooking a waterfall, to help Bastian overcome his fear of heights.

-Encouraged by Barney and Atreyu, Bastian jumps off and returns home safely, while the Auryn amulet magically goes back onto the book cover.
+Encouraged by Barney and Atreyu, Bastian jumps off and returns home safely to reunite with his father, while the Auryn amulet magically goes back onto the book cover.